projekt7m/phone-rust/docs/BlockApi.md

 > models::Block post_block(new_block)
 Create a new block for a waiting queue

-Create a new block for a waiting queue  The value given for `announce` defines the announcement played to the caller.
+The value given for `announce` defines the announcement played to the caller.
 For the values `orga` (please call again later) and `today` (please call again tomorrow) there are prepared audio files on the server.
 The files `startTime` and `endTime` are values for which starting and ending the block has been planned/configured.
 While the system fills in the fields `started` (on yser)/`started2` (on volp) and `ended` (on yser)/`ended2` (on volp) automatically when it starts and ends the block on the VoIP servers.
 Therefore, when creating a new block, the `started`, `started2`, `ended`, and `ended2` fields should be left empty, because the server will not process the events if there is already something in this field.

 ### Parameters